DiamondAxs/masterduel/README.md

 ## 1. Why is MASTER DUEL so popular ##

-A: It is a system of its own, changing the monotony of token trading and integrating blind card boxes and card trading to make it more diverse.
+A: It is a system of its own, changing the monotony of token trading and integrating mystery card boxes and card trading to make it more diverse.
 It's a more novel trend play.

 ## 2. What are the advantages of MASTER DUEL tokens? ##